 I was asked the other day what my best telemarketing tip was and, as boring as this may sound, my answer was “ensure you have a significant and qualified sales pipeline”.
-But can it really be that simple?
-In my humble opinion, it’s only as complicated as we allow it to be.
+But in reality, that’s far from simple.
+After all, if it was, we’d all be doing it! ?
+Though, in my humble opinion, it’s only as complicated as we allow it to be.

-The above is the essence of the sales pipeline.
-If you get your targeting right from the data build, you will have a number of prospects at each stage of the sales cycle from those you haven’t contacted through to those where you’ve established the right time to contact them again to those that constitute hot prospects.
+Ultimately, if you get your targeting right from the data build, you will have a number of prospects at each stage of your sales cycle starting with those you haven’t contacted through to those where you’ve established the right time to contact them again through to those that constitute hot prospects.
 But nothing happens without working this sales process to conclusion.

 The reality is that successful business development requires planning, effort and consistency.
 So, unless you have a significant number of leads coming to you as a direct result of your inbound marketing efforts, you will probably need to undertake some work on your sales pipeline.
 Every business has a defined gestation period before sales leads and profit begins to flow.
 So ask yourself two questions:

-How many calls, conversations with a Gatekeeper / Decision Maker and encountering Voicemail etc does it take you to generate a sale or appointment?
+- How many calls, conversations with a Gatekeeper / Decision Maker etc does it take you to generate a sale or appointment?

-Do you know what your statistics are?
-Successful sales people know what activity they need to put in in order to achieve their sales targets.
+Successful sales and marketing executives know what activity they need to put in in order to achieve their sales targets.
 Once they’re aware of the numbers, and know what they need to do to make those work, they are far more in control of the outcomes.
-And when they’re in control and aware of the figures it’s more likely that they will consistently deliver results because they understand what’s needed in terms of activity to plug any shortfalls in leads or revenue.
+And, when they’re in control and aware of the figures, it’s far more likely that they will consistently deliver results because they understand what’s needed in terms of activity to plug any shortfalls in leads or revenue.